yar3333/nanofl-site-content/docs/articles/combine_shapes_1/index.md

 // formula of the straight segment became simpler for coordinate Y:
 Xm2 = Xs + (Xd-Xs) * t2
-Ym2 = Ys // since after the turn we have Ys = Yd
+Ym2 = Ys // since after the rotation we have Ys = Yd

 // M1 = M2, т.е.
 Xm1 = Xm2